gwendi/craft-ai-client-js/README.md

 property).

-`day` and `time` values will be generated automatically, hence the need for `tz`, the current Time Zone, to compute their value from given [`timestamps`](#timestamp).
+`day` and `time` values will be generated automatically, hence the need for `timezone`, the current Time Zone, to compute their value from given [`timestamps`](#timestamp).

 The `time_quantum` is set to 100 seconds, which means that if the lightbulb color is changed from red to blue then from blue to purple in less that 1 minutes and 40 seconds, only the change from red to purple will be taken into account.

+> :warning: if no time_quantum is specified, default value is 600.

 ```json
 {